 Mirror Front Camera on iPhone is a setting in your camera preferences that mirrors pictures taken on your front-facing camera.
 Once you turn it on and change to your front-facing camera, it will snap a photo that’s your mirror image, instead of flipping it as usual.

 Now You Know How to Unflip iPhone Camera Photos

-These were several apps you could use to flip or mirror iPhone photos.
-If you found the information in this article helpful then don’t forget to share it on social media with your friends.
+If you found the information about the mirror image on iPhone helpful then don’t forget to share it on social media with your friends.